angariumd/angarium/docs/api.md

 # API Specification

 All endpoints are prefixed with `/v1`.
 Authentication is required for all non-internal routes via a Bearer token.
+Internal agent routes require `X-Agent-Token`.

 ## Controller APIs